Broadcast Jobs | Sound Engineering Technicians

 Most broadcast and sound engineering technicians have an associate’s degree or vocational certification, although some are hired with only a high school diploma.
 Some formal training, gained through either work experience or education, is often required.

-The median annual wage of broadcast and sound engineering technicians was $39,870 in May 2010.
+Median annual wages for broadcast and sound engineering technicians in May 2012 were as follows:

 Employment of broadcast and sound engineering technicians is expected to grow 10 percent from 2010 to 2020, about as fast as the average for all occupations.
 Growth is expected as businesses, schools, and radio and television stations demand new equipment to improve their audio and video capabilities.